 Our water filtration and waste water systems are state of the art; our water is drawn from the lake, and treated using sand filters and UV light - no chemicals required!
 Once it's been used, our lagoon system uses bacteria and natural processes to treat our sewage until it can be returned to the environment, where again natural processes in the top soil and ground filter it again before it returns to the lake.

 We recycle and compost throughout camp, and unlike many other camps, we do not use disposable tableware.
 All camp’s toilets and showers are low-flow, to minimize water and energy use.

-"A business behaves well if it treats natural ressources as assets which it must turn over to the next generation increased, and not impaired in value.
+"A business behaves well if it treats natural resources as assets which it must turn over to the next generation increased, and not impaired in value.
 Conservation means development, as much as it does protection."